notrab / about

 About Jamie Barton

 Hi, I'm Jamie — a Geordie web developer from North East of England.
 I've been building websites since the Flash & SwishMax days of 1999.
-These days, I work with Node, TypeScript, React, Astro, and Go to build apps or APIs.
+These days, I work with Node, TypeScript, React, Astro, and Go to build apps and APIs.

 By day, I'm a DX Engineer at bunny.net, working on CLIs, SDKs, docs, examples, the developer platform, and enabling developers to build at scale.
 By night (and usually early mornings), I'm hacking on side projects — too many to count.